Issue / Question

 The ZD400 Series Printers have the option of having Bluetooth installed (factory only).
-This can be configured for use with other Bluetooth devices and acts as a 'slave' device in the connection.
+This can be configured for use with other Bluetooth devices and acts as a 'peripheral' device in the connection.
 For more information, refer to ZD410D: Bluetooth Option Configuration.

 For Zebra Setup Utilities Bluetooth configuration, refer to Bluetooth Setup using the Zebra Setup Utility.

 The printer support a Bluetooth Low Energy feature included with Bluetooth 4.0.

 There are no knows applications for this at this time and given its limited data length capabilities it is not used for printing.

 Printing App, Driver, or Program

 Zebra printers are command interpretation engines using printer commands to to define the printed images.